 We’ve all heard people (our parents and teachers) tell us, “Sit up!” and “Don’t slouch.”
 How important is good posture?
 It’s very important.

-go to link Poor posture isn’t just something that might be unsightly, it has many health and medical ramifications.
+Poor posture isn’t just something that might be unsightly, it has many health and medical ramifications.
 We’ve all been caught slouching, hunching over the computer, or just not sitting/standing up straight.
 We know it’s not good, yet the majority of us don’t take any action to improve it.

 Negative effects of bad posture

 In poor, or faulty, posture (postural dysfunction), there is an imperfect relationship among various skeletal structures of the body.
 This may produce strain on the body’s supporting framework (Britnell et al. 2005).
 With faulty posture, the body is balanced less efficiently over its base of support.
 Therefore, any restriction, imbalance or misalignment of the musculoskeletal structures will have an adverse effect on the efficiency of movement.

 The most important two things to look for are:

 - lordosis – abnormal inward or forward curvature of the vertebral column

 - kyphosis– abnormal curvature of the spine, causing a hunchback.